JezzahC/JezzahC/README.md

 - 👋 Hi, I’m @JezzahC
 - 👀 I’m interested in maths, physics, computer science - the whole shabang
-- 🌱 I’m currently learning quantum entanglement
+- 🌱 I’m currently working on an "advanced" note app (basically all that one would need in a maths lecture in one app)
-- 💞️ I’m looking to collaborate on typically python projects.
-I can do a little rust, though I'm a bit _rust_-y
+- 💞️ I'm not really looking for collaborations at this point; I am trying to expand my own repositories first XD
 - 😄 Pronouns: he / him
-- ⚡ Fun fact: I knit and crochet clothes and small toys for myself :D
+- ⚡ Fun fact: I *love* to watch those lectures that are filmed online from a bunch of different universities.
+They're so fun!

 <!---
 JezzahC/JezzahC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.